 Abstract-We propose an unsupervised open set recognition approach that uses an Adversarial Autoencoder (AAE) for clustering and combines it with ii-loss to learn a representation that facilitates open set recognition.
 We evaluate our approach on two malware datasets.
-To show the applicability of the proposed method outside the malware domain we also evaluate it an image dataset.
+To show the applicability of the proposed method outside the malware domain we also evaluate it with an image dataset.
+Our proposed approach gives a statistically significant improvement over other evaluated approaches.

-I. Introduction
+I. INTRODUCTION

 Scheirer et al. [1] define an open set recognition scenario as one where an "incomplete knowledge of the world is present at training time, and unknown classes can be submitted to an algorithm during testing".
-In other words, the classes seen during testing may not have been seen in training; unlike closed set recognition where the assumption is that the same set of classes are seen both during training and test.
+In other words, the classes seen during testing may not have been seen in training; unlike closed set recognition where the same set of classes are seen during training and test.
 Many research work on open set recognition [2]-[4] propose solutions for a supervised open set recognition task where the training data is labeled.
-However, there are scenarios where open set recognition is needed in an unsupervised setting.
-That is, in the unsupervised setting, the training data are not labeled with classes, and the test data could belong to classes beyond those "latent" classes in the training data.
+However, there are scenarios where open set recognition is needed in an unsupervised setting (i.e. where the training data are not labeled with classes, and the test data could belong to classes beyond those "latent" classes in the training data).

 Consider a scenario where the training set is comprised of instances from multiple data generating distributions (we will refer to these as known or training data distributions).
 Furthermore, test data can contain instances from unknown data generating distribution never seen in the training set.
 Unsupervised open set recognition is the task of identifying whether an instance is from unknown data distributions or the known data distributions in the absence of labeled training data.
-Wang et al. [5] highlight one such scenario for the task of person re-identification from surveillance camera footages in public space.
+Wang et al. [5] highlight one such scenario for the task of person re-identification from surveillance camera footage in public space.
 Another case where unsupervised open set arises is in malware clustering [6]-[9].
 Rieck et al. [8] identified the necessity of having open set recognition capability and proposed a malware clustering approach and an associated outlier score for recognizing instances that did not belong to the already identified clusters.

-Our contributions include: (1) we propose an unsupervised open set recognition approach that uses an Adversarial Autoencoder (AAE) [10] for clustering and combine it with iiloss, proposed in [11], to learn a representation that facilitates open set recognition.
-(2) Our proposed approach gives a statistically significant improvement over other approaches on three evaluation datasets; two malware datasets (as the primary focus of this work is the security domain) and one image dataset.
-(3) We show anomaly or outlier detection algorithms, such as

-Isolation Forest, do not perform well on unsupervised open set scenarios.
-(4) We show the applicability of our approach to image recognition domain by evaluating on handwritten digit dataset (MNIST).
+Our contributions include: (1) We propose an approach that learns a representation to facilitate unsupervised open set recognition.
+(2) Our approach shows a statistically significant improvement over other approaches on three datasets.
+(3) We 2nd Philip K. Chan School of Computing Florida Institute of Technology.
+Melbourne, FL 32901 pkc@cs.fit.edu show that anomaly detection algorithms, such as Isolation Forest, do not perform well on unsupervised open set scenarios.